marqo-ai/marqo/src/marqo/README.md

      docker run --name marqo --privileged -p 8882:8882 --add-host host.docker.internal:host-gateway marqo_docker_0
 ```

-### C. Build and run the Marqo as a Docker container, connecting to Marqo-OS which is running on the host:
+### Option C. Build and run the Marqo as a Docker container, connecting to Marqo-OS which is running on the host:
 1. Run the following command to run Marqo-OS (if you are using an arm64 machine, replace `marqoai/marqo-os:0.0.2` with `marqoai/marqo-os:0.0.2-arm`):
 ```bash
 docker run --name marqo-os -id -p 9200:9200 -p 9600:9600 -e "discovery.type=single-node" marqoai/marqo-os:0.0.2